farnaz-kakhsaz/Deep-JavaScript-Foundations/README.md

 - Familiarty: they look like other language's type systems.
 - Extremely popular these days.
 - They're <u>very</u> sophisticated and good at what they do.

+### Cons:

+- They use "non-JS-standard" syntax (or code comments) (they chose to use a syntax that they had to layer on top of `JavaScript`.)
+- They require\* a build process, which raises the barrier to entry.
+- Their sophistication can be intimidating to those without prior formal types experience.
+- They focus more on "static types" (variables, parameters, returns, properties, etc) than <u>value types</u>.

+These tools came out with a way that we can do their typing annotations using only code comments.
+So at least in that scenario, we haven't locked ourself into if we don't use this tool this code literally can't run.
+That's sort of an escape valve, and that's a good thing, but almost nobody's using the code comments.
+Everybody's using the inline syntax annotations.